explainers-by-googlers/cross-origin-storage/README.md

 <img src="https://raw.githubusercontent.com/WICG/cross-origin-storage/refs/heads/main/logo-cos.svg" alt="Cross-Origin Storage (COS) logo, consisting of a folder icon with a crossing person." width="100">

-This proposal outlines the design of the **Cross-Origin Storage (COS)** API, which allows web applications to store and retrieve files across different origins.
+This proposal outlines the design of the **Cross-Origin Storage (COS)** API, a **content-addressable cache** that allows web applications to store and retrieve files across different origins.
 Building on the **File System Living Standard** defined by the WHATWG, the COS API facilitates secure cross-origin file storage and retrieval for large assets, such as AI models, WebAssembly (Wasm) modules, and highly popular JavaScript libraries.
-Taking inspiration from **Cache Digests for HTTP/2**, the API identifies files by their hashes to ensure integrity.
+Taking inspiration from **Cache Digests for HTTP/2**, the API identifies files by their content hashes rather than by URL, making it a true content-addressable storage system.

 > [!TIP]
 > **Try the proposed API with an extension**